aunz/bikeshare/README.md

 ## Observations
 * The number of trip and total trip duration are usually agree with each other by month, by week, by hour; i.e. the more number of trip the higher the total trip duration.
 However when grouped by **day of the week**, weekends (Saturday and Sunday) have low number of trips but longer total trip duration [graph]().
 Perhaps people enjoy having a **leisurely ride over the weekends**.
-* On the **10th day of of each month**, the number of trip increases dramatically, not sure why.
+* On the **10th day of of each month**, the number of trip increases dramatically, turned out to be due to missing data.
 * Mean trip velocity (12.97 Km/h) is slightly smaller than Google guessed velocity (14.75 Km/h) with both t-test and Wilcoxon test p-value < 0.001.
 * According to [Wikipedia](https://en.wikipedia.org/wiki/Bicycle_performance), a human typically ride a bike at 16 - 24 Km/h.
 So our riders are a bit "slow"?
 * There are some trips (N = 1994, 0.34% of all trips) where velocity exceeds 50 Km/h.
 Of them 1389 are in 50 - 75 Km/h, 368 are in 75 - 100 Km/h, 209 are in 100 - 200 Km/h and 28 are over 200 Km/h.
 Possible explanation: